Last updated: Dec-11-2024

 label

-- The label that appears in the menu when toggling closed captions, e.g. "English". -
+- The label that appears in the menu when toggling captions or subtitles, e.g. "English". -

 language

-- The language code indicating the language of the captions, e.g. "en". -
+- Optional - The language and country code indicating the language of the captions, e.g. "en-US".
+If you specify nourl

 url

 files to Cloudinary as raw files.
-If no URL is specified, the player will attempt to use the.transcript
+If you specify no URL, the player attempts to use the.transcript

 file with the same public ID as the video.